chhenni/questlog-strahd/Sessions/Session01.md

 We passed a large wall with a gate.
 On each side of the gate there where two headless statues.

-A while after passing the gate the fog seemed to thicken even more, and the stranger said that it found us lacking **Dobbeltsjekk**
+A while after passing the gate the fog seemed to thicken even more, and the stranger said "Seems like the mists judged you and found you wanting, seek seek out my master Madame Eve at the Vistani encampment"
 The stranger said that we must seek out Madame Eva, and then quickly slid into the fog.

 Weary from our travels, we decided to set up camp to rest for the night.